mattjhayes/nmeta2-dpae/docs/source/introduction.rst

 Introduction
 ============

-The nmeta2dpae project works with the
+The nmeta2dpae project is a sub-system of the
 `nmeta2 project <https://github.com/mattjhayes/nmeta2>`_

 Distributed System